laurelthorburn/LaurelThorburn-UpdatedPortfolio/README.md

 # Laurel Thorburn's Portfolio

 # Description
 The purpose of this project was to create an updated portfolio in order to showcase my work for future employers.
-I have showcased 5 of my top projects thus far and will continue to update my portfolio over time.
+I have displayed 5 of my top projects thus far and will continue to update my portfolio over time.
 In addition, I ensured potential employers have access to my GitHub, LinkedIn, and my resume along with my contact information.

 ## User Story